Greece Moments Greece Moments

 Hike in the highlands of Syros

 The hike leads past an ancient marble quarry and some ruined houses.
-We are accompanied by a magnificent panorama of the Aegean Sea and the neighboring islands.
-After a while, evergreen conifers appear in the distance in the otherwise barren landscape.
+A magnificent panorama of the Aegean Sea and the neighbouring islands accompanies you along the way.
+After a while, evergreen conifers appear in the distance, a striking contrast to the otherwise barren landscape.

 syros marble quarry greece